khanghugo/kdr/README.md

       - [X] Implemented WBOIT
     - [ ] Visibility.
 At the moment it renders everything.
 Or does it?
 It does render everything when there is some PVS tricks map like kz_hb_hopez or arte_drift.
     - [X] Mipmapping
+    - [X] Z Pre Pass to eliminate overdraw for complicated maps like surf_cyberwave
   - [X] "FBO" rendering.
 There is a render surface and a swapchain surface.
   - Post Processing (for fun)
     - [X] Bloom